Exifers/Basic-3D-World/README.md

 You can control the camera with the mouse.
 Use ZQSD to move.
 Quit with escape key.

 # Licence
 You're free to copy and use this code the way you want.
+Images origin is doubtful.

 # Author
 Emmanuel aka Exifers